 - Thermal: Thermal printing devices are much quieter and are ideal products for cashiers.
 They perform well in the front of the house because the printing process happens fast.
 If these printers print hundreds of receipts, you won’t have to spend a lot of money on replacement ink cartridges since the hardware doesn’t use ink.
 They use advanced technology to create receipts by generating thermal heat.

-Cash drawers have been used in business environments for over many decades, so the technology hasn’t changed in a dramatic way.
+Cash drawers have been used in business environments for over many decades, so technology hasn’t changed in a dramatic way.
 However, the hardware was updated to make it compatible with the latest technologies.
 For example, cash drawers for POS systems can be synced so that they will track every transaction.

 When shopping for a cash drawer, pick a unit that has a lock.
 After the POS system is powered down, you should always lock the locking mechanism.
 If your restaurant generates a lot of cash throughout the day, empty the unit regularly; this strategy will boost security and provide peace of mind.
 This is another instance where technology and restaurants go together.

 In a dining spot that has quick-service options, there are many kiosks scattered around the environment.
 These kiosks are unique because they’re loaded with self-order software.
 If your business doesn’t get consistent sales, you may want to consider investing in self-order kiosks as they’re great upselling tools.
-The upselling happens after customer’s place orders; they can choose to buy more products shortly before the transaction is complete.
+The upselling happens after customers place orders; they can choose to buy more products shortly before the transaction is complete.

 Another benefit is that these kiosks shorten long lines.
 When lines are lengthy, some people may exit a restaurant in order to get faster service elsewhere.
 By installing self-order kiosks, you’ll avoid losing sales and repeat customers.